treverson/Prospectors/README.md

-Notes:
+## Notes:

-The idea of this game is to create an oldschool Neopets-inspired world in which the user interface is primarily an animated JS game.
+The idea of this game is to create an oldschool "Neopets meets Puzzle Pirates"-inspired world in which the user interface is primarily an animated JS game.

 Players have "pets" that they feed, clothe, house, and battle against each other.